Harrebow/Calculators/README.md

 Leap Year Unit Testing.py
 Tests a list of leap years against a list of results and outputs if each list element is correct.

+Monty Hall Problem.zip
+Contains webpage and media.
+Explains the monty hall problem and shows an interactive graph which helps visualise the statistics involved.

 Pyramid block Calculator.py
 Calculates how tall of a 2D pyramid can be built with X number of blocks and how many will remain unused.